TOAST-DOCS/Gamebase/en/api-guide.md

 - Added `marketIds` to the `List Active Subscriptions` API request to perform querying against N stores at once.
 - Added the `Get Ban Members` API to retrieve users who are banned from using the service
 - Added the `Get Subscription Status` API to retrieve the current status of subscriptions
+- Added a `paymentToken` to the `Get Payment Transaction` API request body, representing the ONEStore's purchaseId or purchaseToken value.

 ## Advance Notice